berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 .. code:: cpp

-     const char*      glXQueryExtensionsString(           Display
-        *dpy, int   screen )   ;
+  const char* glXQueryExtensionsString(Display *dpy, int screen);

-glXQueryExtensionsString returns a pointer to a string describ- ing which GLX extensions are supported on the connection.
+glXQueryExtensionsString returns a pointer to a string describing which GLX extensions are supported on the connection.
 The string is zero-terminated and contains a space-seperated list of extension names.
 The extension names themselves do not contain spaces.
 If there are no extensions to GLX, then the empty string is returned.

 .. code:: cpp

-     const char*    glXGetClientString(        Display   *dpy,   int
+  const char* glXGetClientString(Display *dpy, int name);
-        name );

 glXGetClientString returns a pointer to a static, zero-terminated string describing some aspect of the client library.
 The possible values for name are GLX VENDOR, GLX VERSION, and GLX EXTENSIONS.
 If name is not set to one of these values then NULL is returned.
-The format and contents of the vendor string is implementation dependent, and the format of the extension string is the same as for glXQueryExtension- sString.
+The format and contents of the vendor string is implementation dependent, and the format of the extension string is the same as for glXQueryExtensionsString.
 The version string is laid out as follows:

 .. code:: text

-     <major version.minor version><space><vendor-specific
+  <major version.minor version><space><vendor-specific info>
-       info>

 Both the major and minor portions of the version number are of arbitrary length.
 The vendor-specific information is optional.
 However, if it is